 Focus on wearing plenty of layers.
 Make sure your base layer is moisture-wicking and not cotton.
 It’s also important to wear something reflective besides your shoes.
 Cold weather means shorter days, which means cars have a harder time seeing you.
 Here are my affordable best bets.

 If you live in a well-lit neighborhood, disregard this message, but the combination of questionable lighting and extremely questionable sidewalk quality in my neighborhood has made me a devotee of running with a headlamp.
-I wrote a blog about headlamps and other ways to stay safe in the dark.
-I also went over sock options in this blog.
+I use Black Diamond headlamps since they have affordable base models that are also very comfortable.